 We do our core routines of grateful greetings, expanding sensory awareness, wandering, befriending local plants and animals, mindful sit spot, making music and storytelling.
 Start and end circle are times for bonding, sharing and setting the tone of kindness, curiosity and joy.

-There are lots of time for child-led play that follows the emergent imagination of the kids at the moment.
-We will introduce mapping, tracking, journaling, land art and crafts, tree climbing, survival shelters, friction fire and fire safety.
 We recognize the benefits of adventurous play yet take many measurements to ensure safety.
 We co-assess and co-manage risk with the children so that they learn to acknowledge, manage and overcome risks, in order to be exposed to the benefits of risk, rather than the hazards.

 The program is based on Nature Awareness Mentoring (also called Coyote Mentoring or the 8 Shields model) that is used in many outdoor schools.
 More than education and recreation, it is a way to foster nature connection and community connection.